Chalk River Laboratories: History

+The "Chalk River project" was announced on August 13, 1945 in a press conference in the Ottawa office of Member of Parliament C. D. Howe.
+Other eminent engineers and physicists of the time, including Dr. J.D.
+Cockcroft, Dr. C.J.
+Mackenzie, and Dr. G.C.
+Laurence were present as the "design of a pilot plant for the production of atomic bomb materials" was described, with the NRX reactor providing the necessary fission process, following which plutonium would be extracted by chemical means.
+By spring of 1950, the extraction process had been developed and the plant was extracting 50 grams of plutonium per week from thorium-loaded annular rings of tubes around the NRX fuel rods.

 In 1952, Atomic Energy of Canada Limited (AECL) was created by the government to promote the peaceful use of nuclear energy.
 AECL also took over the operation of Chalk River from the NRC.
 Since the 1950s, AECL has operated various nuclear research reactors to produce nuclear material for medical and scientific applications.
 At one point, the Chalk River Laboratories produced about one-third of the world's medical isotopes and half of the North American supply.
-Despite the declaration of peaceful use, from 1955 to 1985, Chalk River facilities supplied about 254.2 kg of plutonium, in the form of spent reactor fuel, to the U.S. Department of Energy to be used in the production of nuclear weapons.
+Despite the declaration of peaceful use, plutonium extraction continued, and from 1955 to 1985, Chalk River facilities supplied about 254.2 kg of plutonium, in the form of spent reactor fuel, to the U.S. Department of Energy to be used in the production of nuclear weapons.
 (The bomb dropped on Nagasaki, Japan, used about 6.4 kg of plutonium.)

 Canada's first nuclear power plant, a partnership between AECL and Hydro-Electric Power Commission of Ontario, went online in 1962 near the site of Chalk River Laboratories.
 This reactor, Nuclear Power Demonstration (NPD), was a demonstration of the CANDU reactor design, one of the world's safest and most successful nuclear reactors.

 The Deep River neutron monitor operated once in Chalk river.

+1950 fatality

+In nuclear reactors, including NRX, Uranium-238 is converted to Plutonium-239 in the fuel rods.
+For the weapons material programme, plutonium needed to be extracted from dozens of other chemical isotopes created in the reactor.
+First, the fuel rod was dissolved in nitric acid, and then the organic solvent triglycol-dichloride was used to separate the plutonium, resulting in a plutonium-nitrate solution.
+The salting out process with triglycol-dichloride resulted in large amounts of ammonium nitrate, a major component in explosive mixtures.

+On December 13, 1950, an explosion occurred in the ammonium nitrate concentrate which had been evaporated and volume-reduced for storage.
+Stephen Whalen, an operator, was killed instantly, and several others were injured, four requiring hospitalization.

+The investigation suggested an explosive reaction between nitric acid, organic solvents, and ammonium nitrate.
+After this incident, a safer salting-out process was developed.